dulvui/simondalvai.org/src/content/blog/sfscon-2023-fdroid/index.md

 +++
-title = "SFSCON 2023: F-Droid - The place for your FOSS Apps" description = "F-Droid is an Free and Open Source app catalogue for Android.
+title = "[Talk] SFSCON 2023: F-Droid - The place for your FOSS Apps" description = "F-Droid is an Free and Open Source app catalogue for Android.
 Find here details about my talk about it at SFSCON 2023" date = 2023-11-17T00:00:00+00:00 updated = 2023-11-17T00:00:00+00:00